 - If they are not collected please leave them out.
 They will be collected as soon as it safe to do so.
 Saturdays and Sundays may also be used to catch up collections where possible.

 - If we have not emptied your bin for more than one collection, bagged side waste will be taken from beside that bin on the next scheduled collection.

 Why haven't you collected my bin?

-The roads may be too dangerous to bring a 20 tonne truck along and could put pedestrians, children, other vehicles and our own crew at risk.
+The roads may be too dangerous to bring bin lorries along and could put pedestrians, children, other vehicles and our own crew at risk.
 Even though the road appears clear the pathways may be dangerous for our crews to collect bins.
 An increase in parked cars on streets during bad weather can also stop vehicles getting into or out of a street safely.

 Advice regarding waste and recycling in the event of a service disruption:

 - Double bag food waste, disposable nappies and other perishable waste.
 Once cooled, pour fats, drippings and grease into glass jars or plastic bottles with lids.

 - Remove any recyclable or non-perishable waste from your green bin to allow more storage for food waste, disposable nappies etc.

 - Make use of home compost bins for vegetable and fruit peelings, tea bags, cardboard and paper if one is available to you.